siavashre/OMKar/README.md

 `pip install -r dependencies.txt`.
 To deactivate, run `deactivate`.

 ### Installation
-Clone OMKar from GitHub and navigate to the working directory:
+**Clone OMKar from GitHub and navigate to the working directory:**
 ```shell
 git clone --recurse-submodules https://github.com/siavashre/OMKar.git
 ```
 *The submodules are needed for generating the HTML reports.*

+Optionally, if cloning seems slow, using `git clone --depth 1 --recurse-submodules --shallow-submodules https://github.com/siavashre/OMKar.git` will get a shallow copy of the current version of OMKar.
+This prevents the download of files removed in current version but are in the history.

-To update OMKar from GitHub:
+**Update OMKar from GitHub:**
 ```shell
 git pull
 git submodule update --init --recursive